RotemShezaf/energy-net/README.md

 # EnergyNet: Multi-Agent Reinforcement Learning for Smart Grid Simulation

 EnergyNet is a framework for simulating smart grid environments and training reinforcement learning agents to optimize grid operations.
-The framework features a multi-agent environment with two key strategic entities: the Independent System Operator (ISO) and Power Control System (PCS) agents.
+The framework features a multi-agent environment with two key strategic entities: the Independent System Operator (ISO) and Production Consumption Storage (PCS) agents.

 ## System Overview